18F/joining-18f/pages/who-we-are-hiring.md

 ## See also

-If none of these positions fit your skillset, you might also want to check out the [US Digital Service](https://www.whitehouse.gov/digital/united-states-digital-service), who is hiring more broadly.
+If none of these positions fit your skillset, you might also want to check out the [U.S. Digital Service](https://www.whitehouse.gov/digital/united-states-digital-service), which is hiring more broadly.